ShinhwanKang/ICDE22-PeGaSus/README.md

-# Personalized Graph Summarization: Formulation, Scalable Algorithms, and Applications
+# [ICDE 22] Personalized Graph Summarization: Formulation, Scalable Algorithms, and Applications

 ## Overview
 - Problem Formulation: We introduce a new problem, personalized graph summarization, and demonstrate the usefulness of personalizing summary graphs.